AbdullahKasri/Portfolio/README.md

-# [Your Name]'s Data Science Portfolio
+# Abdullah KASRI's Data Science Portfolio

 Welcome to my data science portfolio!
-My name is [Your Name], and I'm a data scientist with 2.5 years of experience in the field.
+My name is Abdullah KASRI, and I'm a data scientist with 2.5 years of experience in the field.
 Over the years, I've worked at 4 different companies across various industries, honing my skills in data analysis, machine learning, and deep learning.

 ## Projects